i-c-stratigraphy/subcommission-jurassic/pages/International Jurassic Congress 2026.md

 ---
 layout: page
-title: “International Jurassic Congress 2026”
+title: “International Jurassic Congress 2027”
 permalink: /congress2026
 ---

-We invite anyone that works on Jurassic rocks to

-**The 12th International Jurassic Congress on the Jurassic System** that will be held at Exeter University, Exeter, UK from the 29th June to 3rd of July 2026.
+**The 12th International Jurassic Congress on the Jurassic System**  will be held at Exeter University, Exeter, UK in 2027, postponed from its original date of 2026.
+The provisional dates of the meeting are 5-9th July, with confirmation to follow in due course.

 >**Conference venue**: The conference will be held at the [Streatham Campus](https://www.exeter.ac.uk/about/visit/streathamcampus/) of the University of Exeter, close to the centre of the ancient city of Exeter in SW England.